 The thought behind the Internet now: “Everything that is contextual and relevant will be brought to you for validation and optimization.” #Tailored

 Much of the first “personalization” wave was tackled by the sophistication of web browsers (thanks semantic web), early ad-tech and third-party data.
 But this next phase isn’t going to be absorbed by the big browsers or solved by the purchase of big 3rd party lists.
 Individual organizations will have to pony up for talent (data scientists/strategists) and infrastructure (CMS) if they want to survive.

-purchase topamax The Promise of Personalization
+buy modafinil online ireland The Promise of Personalization

 The end goal of personalization is more sales.
 This can come immediately via product suggestions, or more indirectly via content and trust building efforts.
 Both of these approaches leverage customer preferences, behaviors and attributes to focus and refine digital experiences.

 Knowing what the user does and doesn’t do is pure gold.
 Tucked away in the fine print of purchases and signups are popups and disclaimers stating that data collection is part of the transaction – this is the sluice box of personalization.
 This exchange of personal data for robust, personalized experiences delivers convenience via context, and savings via substance in a world where time is our greatest asset.

 “Only five percent of marketers have a predictive understanding of the customer journey, and only 31 percent say they use customer data to provide better experiences.”

 “Just 19 percent of marketers personalize their app strategy, and yet personalization is life or death to brand apps trying to engage new users with high expectations.”

 “Less than 10% of tier 1 retailers believe they are highly effective at personalization, and nearly one-third report having limited or no capability to support personalization efforts.”